Bevy Tutorial: Pong

 Spawning the other paddle

-So far we just arbitrarily placed a paddle 25 pixels to the right of our ball.
+All we have done so far is placed a paddle 25 pixels to the right of our ball.

-In pong each paddle sits at the edge of the screen.
+Each paddle should sit at the edge of the screen.
 We could eyeball our values and slowly iterate but where does the window size come from?

 which loads the WindowPlugin